Assam Career : BBCI Guwahati Recruitment 2025

 Selection Procedure :

-Candidates may appear for a walk-in-interview on 18th March 2025 in Conference Room, Power Grid Building (Ground Floor), BBC?, Gopinath Nagar, Guwahati-781016.
-Time of interview is 10 AM
+Candidates may appear for a walk-in-interview on 4th March 2025 from 10 AM onwards.
+The venue is in Conference Room, Power Grid Building (Ground Floor), BBCI, Guwahati, Assam

 How to apply :